clintzold/AdjacentMatch/README.md

 there are four objects adjacent to each other that contain the same value, it returns true.

-The reason I wrote this -and that it searches for 'four'- is because I was thinking of a way to solve the problem of determining a winning-game in ConnectFour.
+The reason I wrote this - and that it searches for 'four' - is because I was thinking of a way to solve the problem of determining a winning-game in ConnectFour.